 • Unexplained periods of euphoria or excessive energy

-While physical, behavioral, and psychological signs are the most common indicators of a potential prescription drug addiction problem, some individuals may show social signs that could include:
+While physical, behavioral, and psychological signs are the most common indicators of a potential prescription drug addiction problem, some individuals may show social signs as well.

 • Sudden strained relationships with family, friends, or colleagues